UmairShaikh-1/Sprint-technique-analysis/README.md

 * Train/test split for modeling

 3. Modeling
-A Linear Regression model was used to quantify how each biomechanical variable affects 30m sprint time.
+A Linear Regression model was used to identify the impact of each variable.

 4. Coefficient Analysis
-* Model coefficients were extracted and visualized to interpret:
+Model coefficients were extracted and visualized to interpret:
 * Positive vs negative relationships
 * Relative strength of each variable

 ## Key Insights
-* RFmax and block angles show strong negative relationships with 30m time (better mechanics → faster acceleration).
+* RFmax and block angles show strong negative relationships with 30m time.
-* Knee angles and TBCG tend to increase 30m time when suboptimal.
+* Having improper Knee angles and TBCG increase the timme to 30m.
-* Sprint performance emerges from multiple interacting factors, not a single dominant variable.
+* There are a multitude of different factors that contribute to 30m time.